RokibulHasan7/notes/ocm/concepts.md

 - In hub cluster there will be a new ns for managed cluster.
 Named cluster-ns.
 - clustermanager: configuration object for ocm.
 - ManifestWork: If you want to create a kubernetes resource in managed cluster, you have to create a custom resource with this kind.
+- **ManifestWork**: ManifestWork is used to define a group of Kubernetes resources on the hub to be applied to the managed cluster.
+In the open-cluster-management project, a `ManifestWork` resource must be created in the cluster namespace.
+- **Status tracking**: Work agent will track all the resources defined in `ManifestWork` and update its status.
+There are two types of status in manifestwork.
+The `resourceStatus` tracks the status of each manifest in the `ManifestWork` and `conditions` reflects the overall status of the `ManifestWork`.
 - Create clutersets in hub cluster:
   - app1
   - app2